 Adding Fields to the Form

-Now that you have created Form Groups, you can add fields to be organized under those groups.
-Navigate back to the Form Builder page, and locate the Add Fields To Form section displayed below:
+Now that you have created Form Groups, you can start adding fields to your form.
+Navigate back to the Form Builder page, and locate the Add Fields To Form section.

 Every data field in the system (Standard and Custom) will be listed in this box.
 Standard fields are listed first, in alphabetical order, followed by Custom fields, then Budget Analysis fields.